borkdude/blog/posts/oss-updates-may-2023.md

 - Preparations for [babashka conf](https://github.com/babashka/conf) are in full swing and I'm preparing a talk with the title 'Growing an ecosystem'.
 - This month I've had the honor to visit the JUXT 10 year anniversary in London and met a lot of fellow Clojurians over there.
+- Babashka and SCI will be featured at the last iteration of [Strange Loop](https://www.thestrangeloop.com/)!
 - [clj-kondo](https://github.com/clj-kondo/clj-kondo): static analyzer and linter for Clojure code that sparks joy.
   - Version 2023.05.18 - 2023.05.26 were released.
 Full changelogs [here](https://github.com/clj-kondo/clj-kondo/blob/master/CHANGELOG.md).
 Highlights:
   - Linter `:uninitialized-var` moved from default `:level :off` to `:warning`